frescoraja/carousel.vim/README.md

 You can toggle italics for any syntax group you'd like.
 Just use the `Italicize!` method followed by the syntax group you want to toggle italics for.
 You can specify multiple groups separated by a comma.
-You can make a mapping if you like to italicize specific groups frequently, or perhaps set and autocmd to do it for specific filetypes:
+You can make a mapping if you like to italicize specific groups frequently, or perhaps set an autocmd to do it for specific filetypes:

 ```viml
 " Shift+F1 to toggle italics for comments, html attributes, WildMenu